usnistgov/fipy/docs/source/SOLVERS.rst

 aware that they require :term:`Python` 2.7, which is no longer supported.
-FiPy support for Pysparse_ will be dropped soon. pyamgx_ offers the possibility of solving sparse sparse linear systems on the GPU; be aware that both hardware and software configuration is non-trivial.
+FiPy support for Pysparse_ will be dropped soon. pyamgx_ offers the possibility of solving sparse linear systems on the GPU; be aware that both hardware and software configuration is non-trivial.

 :term:`FiPy` chooses the solver suite based on system availability or based